ErickSystem/scraping_tempnow_project/README.md

 - 1 - API RESTFULL IN PYTHON WITH FLASK
 - 2 - API RESTFULL IN NODEJS WITH EXPRESS
 - 3 - DATABASE MYSQL 5.7
-- 4 - SCRAPING PYTHON WITH THE LIBS: SELENIUM AND BEAUTFIFULSOUP4
+- 4 - SCRAPING PYTHON WITH THE LIBS: SELENIUM AND BEAUTIFULSOUP4
-- 5 - ANALYTIC DATA WITH PANDAS, MATPLOLIB
+- 5 - ANALYTIC DATA WITH PANDAS, MATPLOTLIB

 ## REQUIREMENTS